Diagonal flow detects topology of strata: Strategies

-The \emph{zippered rectangles construction} is originally due to Veech \cite{Vee82} for abelian stratum components and due to Boissy--Lanneau \cite{Boi-Lan} for quadratic stratum components.
-Parameter spaces of zippered rectangles, where the length of the base-arc is normalised, define contractible open sets in $\calC^{\root}$ which we call \emph{polytopes}.
-The union of the polytopes is dense in $\calC^{\root}$.
-However, the complement of their union is complicated; the polytopes do not give a cell structure on $\calC^{\root}$.
-For instance, there are compact arcs in $\calC^{\root}$ that intersect polytope faces infinitely many times.
-See \Cref{a:non-polytopal} for an explicit example and relevant discussions.
-As a result, the \emph{based loop theorem}, which we explain below, cannot be deduced from naïve transversality arguments.
+The zippered rectangle construction is due to Veech \cite{Vee82} in the abelian case and due to Boissy--Lanneau \cite{Boi-Lan} in the quadratic case.
+We discuss them in depth in \Cref{s:zippered_rectangles}.
+Parameter spaces of zippered rectangles, where the length of base-arc is chosen in a specific way (that we call \emph{distinguished}), define contractible open sets in $\calC_\root$ which we call \emph{polytopes of differentials}.
+See \Cref{s:polytopes}.
+The union of these polytopes is dense in $\calC_\root$.
+However, the complement of their union is complicated; in particular the polytopes do not give $\calC_\root$ a CW-complex structure.
+For instance, there are compact arcs in $\calC_\root$ that intersect, transversely, the faces of the polytopes infinitely many times.
+See \Cref{a:non-polytopal} for an example and relevant discussions.
+As a result, our \emph{based-loop theorem} (\Cref{t:based-loops}) cannot be deduced from naïve transversality arguments.

-Fortunately, as discussed by Yoccoz \cite[Proposition in Section 9.3]{Yoc}, the subset of rooted differentials that do \emph{not} admit any zippered rectangle construction is contained in the (codimension two) set of differentials that have both a vertical and a horizontal saddle connection.
-Thus, any based loop $\gamma \from [0, 1] \to \calC^{\root}$ can be homotoped to be disjoint from such differentials.
+Fortunately, as discussed by Yoccoz~\cite[Proposition in Section 9.3]{Yoc}, the subset of rooted differentials that do \emph{not} admit any decomposition into zippered rectangles is a countable union of codimension-two subsets.
+See \Cref{d:saddled} and \Cref{l:base-arc-infinite}.
+Thus, any based loop $\gamma \from [0, 1] \to \calC_\root$ can be homotoped to be disjoint from such differentials.

-After this homotopy, we can cover the image of $\gamma$ by finitely many reasonably nice charts.
-Unfortunately, these may not be contained in the interior of any of the polytopes defined above.
+After this homotopy, we cover the image of $\gamma$ by finitely many charts with good properties.
 We arrange matters so that the boundaries of these charts are codimension-one embedded submanifolds.
-A further homotopy makes $\gamma$ transverse to these boundaries remaining covered by the charts.
-Since a chart may not be contained in the interior of a polytope, the lengths of the base-arcs in these charts need not be normalised.
-We fix the required normalisation as follows.
+A further homotopy makes $\gamma$ transverse to these boundaries while still being covered by the charts.
+Unfortunately, our charts may not be contained in any of the polytopes defined above.
+That is, the base-arcs along $\gamma$ may not be the distinguished base-arcs.
+If it is not, we flow; we flow forwards if the base-arc is too short and backwards if the base-arc is too long.